thismarcus/CongaBuilds/CollaborateAPIRecipes/README.md

 # Cool API Recipes or web apps using Collaborate

+*I didn't really have time to add anything here, but hopefully somebody does at some point!

 When uploading work, please add in the following structure:

 > Folder (Recipe/app name)